Panamá Viejo: History

 Henry Morgan was arrested but, after proving he knew nothing of the recently completed Treaty of Madrid which ended hostilities between England and Spain, was subsequently freed and later rewarded.

 UNESCO added Panamá Viejo to the World Heritage list in 1997.
-It justified its inclusion on the grounds that the site is the "oldest continuously occupied European settlement in the Pacific coast of the Americas."
+It justified its inclusion on the grounds that the site is the "oldest continuously occupied European settlement in the Pacific coast of the Americas".

 Popular culture

-This UNESCO World Heritage Site was the Pit Stop of the 19th season of The Amazing Race.
+This UNESCO World Heritage Site was a Pit Stop of the 19th season of The Amazing Race.

 The reward feast from a reward challenge in the 7th season of the CBS show Survivor was held at this place.